Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Linear Discriminant Analysis

-- Unsupervised learning
+- Unsupervised Learning

-- Principal Components Analysis
+- Principal Components Analysis (PCA)

-- Clustering Methods(k-means, hierarchical clustering, k-medoids)
+- Clustering Methods (k-means, hierarchical clustering, k-medoids)

-5. Survival analysis (survival package)
+5. Survival Analysis (using the survival package)

-- Survival objects in r
+- Survival objects in R

 - Kaplan-Meier estimate, log-rank test, parametric regression